pranshumeshram/MY_DATA_ANALYTICS_PROJECTS/3. ADVANCE LEVEL Nirula's Data Analytics Project/README.md

 - Performed Exploratory Data Analysis (EDA) to understand patterns, trends, and detect outliers in the raw data

-- Conducted data cleaning and normalization to handle missing values, remove inconsistencies, and standardize the dataset
+- Conducted normalization and data cleaning, remove inconsistencies, and standardize the dataset.

 - Built a complete ETL (Extract, Transform, Load) pipeline.